laravel/docs/queues.md

         'block_for' => 5,
     ],

-> {note} Using a value of `0` for `block_for` will cause the queue workers to block indefinitely until the next job gets released.
-This will also prevent signals like `SIGTERM` sent to the queue workers from being handled until the next job has been fetched and processed.
+> {note} Setting `block_for` to `0` will cause queue workers to block indefinitely until a job is available.
+This will also prevent signals such as `SIGTERM` from being handled until the next job has been processed.

 #### Other Driver Prerequisites